-More than 30 killed in Israeli strikes on Syria’s Aleppo: Reports
+More than 40 people killed in Israeli strikes on Syria’s Aleppo: Reports

 Attacks have escalated amid continuing war in Gaza and clashes with Hezbollah across Israel-Lebanon border.

-Israeli air strikes on Syria’s northern province of Aleppo have killed at least 38 people, including soldiers and civilians, according to news agencies and a war monitor.
+Israeli air strikes on Syria’s northern province of Aleppo have killed more than 40 people, most of them soldiers, according to news agencies and a war monitor.

-The fatalities included five members of the Lebanese armed group Hezbollah, security sources told the Reuters news agency.
+The fatalities included six members of Hezbollah, the Lebanese armed group confirmed on Telegram.

 Keep readinglist of 4 items